cs544-wisc/s24/p8/README.md

 **Note:** If your query is fetching more data than necessary (e.g. selecting unnecessary columns, joining more tables than needed), you will get a higher cost than we intended.

-## Part 2: HDMA Data (Parquet in GCS)
+## :moneybag: Part 2: HDMA Data (Parquet in GCS)

 <!-- Link Updated.
 Check! -->
 Download
-https://pages.cs.wisc.edu/~harter/cs544/data/hdma-wi-2021.parquet.
+https://pages.cs.wisc.edu/~tareq/cs544/data/hdma-wi-2021-split.parquet.
 This is a subset of the data from the CSV in hdma-wi-2021.zip that we used in earlier projects.
 We've done some cleanup and conversion work for you to make the parquet file -- [see here](cleanup.md) if you're interested about what exactly we've done.